tucats/apitest/README.md

 initially populated using the dictionary.json file in the test directory, or by using the `--define` command line option to specify items to add to the dictionary.

-In the test defintion, a substititon can be made from the dictionary anywhere in the URL endpoint path, the parameter values, or the header values.
+In the test definition, a substitution can be made from the dictionary anywhere in the URL endpoint path, the parameter values, or the header values.
 These are identified using `{{key}}` notation, where `key` is the dictionary key.
 The value in the dictionary is substituted in the string with the _then-current_ dictionary value.